Fig. 8.77. Capacitor: 1 – cooler hose No.1; 2 – cooler hose No.2; 3 – capacitor

 Visually check the plates for bending.

-If bending is found, straighten the plates with a flat head screwdriver.
+If any bending is detected, straighten the plates with a flat-head screwdriver.